bgamari/ghc-wiki-import/code-base-cleanup.md

 - Fix comments:

   - LaTeX doc (e.g., subsection's names)
+- Fix core-spec (links to module files)

+TODO in the future:

+- Fix comments:

   - Several references to Note "Remote Template Haskell" (supposedly in libraries/ghci/GHCi/TH.hs) but it doesn't exist.
 Maybe replaced by Note "Remote GHCi"?
   - Undefined reference to "fill\_in in PrelPack.hs" from GHC.Entity.Id
   - Undefined reference to CgConTbls.hs from GHC.Compiler.StgToCmm.Binding